Richmond Grows Seed Lending Library

 Step 7: Orientations to the Library

-We chose to do orientations so that people would know how to use the library properly as well as understand how they can make the library self-sustaining.
-Our orientations are an half-hour long and start promptly and end promptly, but many people stay beyond that time to check out seeds and register.
-The focus of the orientation is what is the library, how the library is organized and how to check out seeds.
+When we first got started we chose to do orientations so that people would know how to use the library properly as well as understand how they can make the library self-sustaining.
+Our orientations were a half-hour long and start promptly and end promptly, but many people stayed beyond that time to check out seeds and register.
+The focus of the orientation is what is the seed lending library, how is the library is organized, and how to check out seeds.
 We felt that returning seeds and discussing seed saving would be too much to take in for the initial orientation.
 We do pass out our seed saving brochure and strongly emphasis what the "super easy", "easy" and "difficult" signs mean.
+We now do not do in-person orientations, but have our on-line orientation video.
+However, we will do orientations for groups upon request.

 Here is our orientation material.
 We enlarged each piece to 2x3 ft and then put them on a large flip chart easel.
 Here is the Spanish version of the orientation.
 Here's a sample of our promo flyer in Spanish.